 Three stakeholder input sessions were held within the Genesee-Finger Lakes Region in March, 2012.
 The purpose of the stakeholder input sessions was to define a regional vision and set corresponding goals, objectives, and measures.
-The first meeting was held in Batavia, NY, on the western side of the Region, on March 27th.
-The second meeting was held in Rochester, NY, the geographic center of the Region, on March 27th.
-The last meeting was held on the eastern side of the Region in Canandaigua, NY.
+The first meeting was held in Batavia, NY, on the western side of the Region, with the second meeting being held in Rochester, NY, the geographic center of the Region, both of which on March 27th, 2012.
+The third and final meeting was held on the eastern side of the Region in Canandaigua, NY on March 28th, 2012.
 Invitations were sent to various stakeholders throughout the Region, including county planners, IDA directors, workforce investment boards, business improvement districts, chambers of commerce, elected officials, CEDS Strategy Committee members, and other economic development professionals.
 Many of these groups were in attendance at the input sessions, including representatives from both the public and private sectors.
 A list of stakeholder input session attendees and a copy of the presentation given at the three meetings can be found in Appendices 7 and 8.